The web seems infinite and having the best of what we like in one place helps solve endless searching.

 Cauliflower Fajita Salad with Sriracha Hummus Dressing

 Nora has a fantastic website appropriately named Nora Cooks.
 She became vegan around 2009 when her twins had just turned one year old.
-At the time she had been suffering some digestion problems and she just wanted to see if cutting out animal products would help.
+At the time she had been suffering some digestion problems and she just wanted to see if cutting out animal foods would help.

 It didn’t just make her feel a little better, it cured her!
 Like so many of us, she then started exploring other aspects of being vegan such as factory farming and, of course, once you take a walk down this alley, your fate is sealed, and you never go back.
 The website isn’t just a great resource, it really does have everything for the family.